 “To transform health through bold and innovative education, discovery and service.
 Strategic pillars for the school are focused on people, discovery, education, care and service.

-Each applicant will be assessed on essential skills, intelligence, and personal attributes:
+Each applicant will be assessed on:

 “We will educate a diverse student body in an urban setting and within a culture of inclusion, through high-quality education, clinical excellence, pioneering research, local investment in our community and innovative technology, to prepare physician and biomedical scientific leaders to achieve health and wellness for our society.”